WillyEverGreen/BitNBuild25_NodeX/README.md

 VITE_SUPABASE_ANON_KEY=your-anon-key-here
 ```

-### 3. Set Up Database
+### 3. Set Up Database ⚠️ CRITICAL STEP

+**You MUST run this before using the app!**

 1. Go to your Supabase project dashboard
 2. Navigate to SQL Editor
-3. Copy and run the contents of `supabase/migrations/create_complete_schema.sql`
+3. Copy and run the contents of `FINAL_DATABASE_FIX.sql`

-This will create all necessary tables, indexes, and security policies.
+This will create all necessary tables, indexes, security policies, and fix all known issues.

 ### 4. Configure Storage (Optional)